SnowyMouse/fancy-mouse-boot-rom/README.md

 We aren't an expert on law.
 However, there are a few things to note:

 - None of the code in here is copyrighted by Microsoft.
-The opcode interpreter is written entirely from scratch, and the ARCFOUR algorithm implementation is not the same, not that it would have mattered in a legal sense since Microsoft does not own the algorithm and thus cannot copyright it.
+The opcode interpreter is written entirely from scratch.
+The ARCFOUR and TEA algorithms are not owned by Microsoft, thus they cannot copyright them.

 - We have not agreed to any contractual agreement that states we cannot do this, and you probably have not agreed to any contractual agreement that states you cannot use this.
-So go ahead and use this.

 ## Credits